-Installation of the C-20 and C-30 lasers must comply with all applicable electrical safety and laser safety laws and regulations.
-Review "Laser Safety" (p.
-9) for important information relating to safety.
+Installation of the C-40 laser must comply with all applicable electrical safety and laser safety laws and regulations.
+Review Laser Safety for important information relating to safety.

-The negative (return) side of the DC input connection to the C-20 and C-30 RF power module is connected internally to the chassis.
-The user must assure that the system into which the C-20 and C-30 is built protects against the possibility that the laser head or RF power module chassis could be at a hazardous voltage and that personnel could be exposed to these voltages.
+The negative (return) side of the DC input connection to the C-40 RF power module is connected internally to the chassis.
+The user must ensure that the system into which the C-40 is built protects against the possibility that the C-40 laser head or RF power module chassis could be at a hazardous voltage and that personnel could be exposed to these voltages.